 Organic Bohea Lapsang

-Our Organic Bohea Lapsang is smoky, sophisticated, warming, and a world away from the commercially produced Lapsang Souchong.
+Our Organic Bohea Lapsang, black tea is smoky, sophisticated, warming, and a world away from the commercially produced Lapsang Souchong.
 Here are four reasons to love it:

 It’s dried slowly